 Airports around the world could plan, develop, and use the Nexovia transport system to reduce transit time.
 This system could be developed in partnership with cities and countries, and of course it could be used by the rail industry for short trips across borders.
 If we could combine some of these steps, we could definitely save some time.

-The Nexovia concept was developed in collaboration with Ashish Thulkar, an Industrial Designer from Bangalore, India.
+The Nexovia concept was developed in October 2016 by Charles Bombardier in collaboration with Ashish Thulkar, an Industrial Designer from Bangalore, India.
 Ashish graduated with a master’s degree in design from the Indian Institute of Science in 2014.
 He currently works as a freelance vehicle designer in India.
 He also created the Drone Tower concept and the Tridika people mover.